• broken image

 Graduate Research Assistant | yr44@usf.edu

-Yolanda is a first-year graduate student in the School Psychology Program at USF.
+Yolanda is a second-year graduate student in the School Psychology Program at USF.
 She graduated from Lindenwood University, with a B.S. in Exercise Science in 2018.
 She then completed her M.A. in Mental Health Counseling from the University of Texas in 2022.
 Her current research interests include youth mental health, social-emotional learning, school climate and safety, and caregiver and parental involvement.
 She is excited to work in this lab because of the opportunities it offers for collaboration with schools and mental health clinicians, contributions to the development of trainings, active involvement in community outrearch initiatives, and being able to explore various research interests.
 During her free time, she enjoys playing golf, yoga, and engaging in outdoor activities

 Lab Subgroups: